Mental Gear Closet

 Here are a few steps I use myself:

 Notice … Nagging feelings, urges to distract yourself, and thoughts such as “But why do I feel …?
-That doesn’t make sense.
-Let’s ignore that.”
+That doesn’t make sense to me so I'll try to ignore it.”

-Breathe … Most mental tools are more successful when pairing them with the physically calming effects of a few intentional breaths.
+Pause to Breathe … Most mental tools are more successful when pairing them with the physically calming effects of an intentional pause + breaths.

 Yes + And … Put words on what you’re feeling.
 One of my favorite prompts is: “I feel … because …” But here’s the hardest part.
 Hold space for BOTH.
 This will sound like: “I feel … AND I also feel … and that is ok.”

 To learn more about these strategies, how to tailor them to your own experiences, or how to overcome the normal barriers that arise when doing so please don’t hesitate to reach out.
-You can schedule a session or free consultation call on my website or by contacting me directly.
+You can schedule a session or free consultation call on my website.